A high summit climb in the heart of Spiti

 - Altitude: 15,748 ft to 19,553 ft and back to 15,748 ft

-The summit attempt starts as early as 3 am.
-You cross the first shoulder in the mountain when it is breaking into dawn.
-Look out for the far off mountain ranges that start to look divine as the sky changes colours.
+The summit attempt starts as early as 3:00 am.
+You cross the first shoulder in the mountain at dawn.
+Look out for the far off mountain ranges, divine in the sky’s changing colours.
 Soon you will be heading towards the second shoulder in the mountain.
 It gets increasingly cold and the wind bites.
-The bacalavas is a must at this altitude, since early morning breeze is ice cold.
+The bacalava is a must at this altitude, since the early morning breeze is ice cold.
 This walk of about 4 to 5 hours, is the last leg of the climb – a steep ascent of about 80 degrees on the scree slopes.
 The entire ascent is on scree from here.
 It is easy to slip down each time you take a step up.
 Small steps would be difficult to maintain, so make sure to take large strides to navigate the scree.
-If you find the last leg of the hike a lot difficult, be sure to take help from a guide, to avoid a fall.
-A four hour climb, leads to the summit.
+If you find the last leg of the hike very difficult, be sure to take help from a guide, to avoid a fall.
+A four hour climb leads to the summit.

 The view from the top is breathtaking.
-An astounding 360 degree view of the greater Himalayas is all you can ask for as a reward for the tough stretch climb.
+An astounding 360 degree view of the greater Himalayas is the best reward for the tough climb.
 One can see the Parang La pass leading to Ladakh, Pin Parvati pass leading to Kullu valley, ranges of Kinnaur, Lahaul and Spiti from the summit.
-At the back side of the peak was a huge glacier.
+At the back side of the peak is a huge glacier.
 Kanamo is actually a twin peak with its sister peak, Shila, next to it.
 Surprisingly, Shila is generally covered with snow, whereas you see only a small patch of snow on the Kanamo summit.